A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 7. You can leave your job and take your HSA

 If you have an HSA through your employer, the money in the account is yours.
-When you leave your job, you get to take the remaining HSA balance with you.
+When you leave your job, you can take the remaining HSA balance with you.
 This is another difference between FSAs and HSAs.

 You can choose a new HSA custodian and transfer the money if you wish.
 There are no taxes on the HSA money you take with you when you leave your job, unless you withdraw the money and don’t use it for medical expenses.